Lifebroker_Icon_60x60_SpringGreen_Information-ai

-If you become sick or injured and are unable to work, income protection insurance can provide you with up to 70% of your regular monthly income.
-This means you can focus on your recovery without stressing about a loss of income.
-In many cases, income protection premiums may be tax deductible.
+If you become sick or injured and are unable to work for a specified period of time, income protection insurance can provide you with up to 70% of your regular (pre-tax) monthly income, excluding superannuation.
+This financial support allows you to focus on your recovery without stressing about a loss of income.
+In many cases, income protection premiums may be tax-deductible as benefits paid under this policy are treated as assessable income.

-Learn how tax deductions for Australian income protection premiums work.
+Learn how tax deductions for Australian income protection insurance premiums work in this guide.

-If you become too ill or injured to work and make a successful claim on your income protection policy, the benefit payments you receive are generally considered part of your taxable income.
-If you purchased your policy directly through your insurer, generally your insurer won’t deduct tax from your benefit payments.
-You’ll need to declare the payments as income when you complete your tax return.
-This means that you may have to pay a portion of the benefits received to the Australian Taxation Office (ATO) at tax time.
+If you become too ill or injured to work and make a successful claim on your income protection insurance, the benefit payments you receive are generally considered part of your taxable income.
+This is because these benefits are calculated based on your gross (pre-tax) income.
+If you purchased your income protection insurance directly through your insurer, generally, your insurer won’t deduct tax from your income protection insurance benefit payments and you’ll need to declare the payments as income when you complete your tax return, in the year the benefits are received.
+This means that you may have to pay tax on the benefits received to the Australian Taxation Office (ATO) at tax time.

-If your income protection policy is set up through your superannuation fund, the insurer or the superannuation fund is required to withhold tax from benefit payments paid to the claimant who is not the policyholder.
-The tax will be forwarded to the ATO, and the payer will provide a payment summary which includes the benefit payments and tax withheld information to complete your tax return.
+If your income protection insurance policy is set up through your superannuation fund, the insurer or the superannuation fund is required to withhold tax from benefit payments paid to you.

 Frequently asked questions